Red-Mal/Ecomm-microservices-v5.23/README.md

 - Place orders using the order service API.
 - Retrieve product information using the product service API.

-Refer to the documentation of each microservice for detailed information on available endpoints and request formats.

 ## Features
 The ecommerce microservices project offers the following features: